ppatierno/amqp-kafka-demo/README.md

 The client sends a request (message) to the server through the configured queue hosted in the broker inside the OpenShift cluster.
 It receives a reply from the server through a temporary queue then.

+## Filtering

+Another feature that we can't have with Apache Kafka is filtering messages on a topic in order to have the consumer receiving only a part of them.
+In Kafka, messages are just raw bytes and there are no metadata on each message like the AMQP protocol supports natively (i.e. system and custom properties).
+It means that the filtering operation can be executed only at application level; the consumer gets all the messages from the topic, checks the payload and then, knowing the used encoding (i.e. binary, JSON, XML, ...), finds meaningful information for filtering messages in order to discard or process them.
+In any case, the consumer gets ALL the messages from the topic.

+Using a broker, when a receiver "attaches" to a queue/topic it can ask for applying a filter in order to get only the messages which meet the filter itself.
+It's up to the broker applying that filter on the incoming messages and delivering part of them.

+### AMQP Vert.x Proton

+The provided Vert.x sender adds a custom AMQP property to each message named "count" with an index of the message sent.
+In order, to filter messages based on this property, we can use the _-f_ option for providing a filter (i.e. getting only messages with "even" count).

+    java -jar ./target/vertx-receiver.jar -h 172.30.63.201 -p 5672 -a mytopic -f "count % 2 = 0"

+### Qpid JMS

+The things are exactly the same with JMS where the provided sender adds a property to each message named "count" with an index of the message sent.
+On the consumer side, a "selector" can be used for filtering messages in the same way as before.

+    java -jar ./target/jms-receiver.jar -h 172.30.63.201 -p 5672 -t mytopic -f "count % 2 = 0"